UND welcomes our neighbors from the north. There are many benefits to studying in the United States.

 If you reside in Canada, U.S. Immigration regulations require you to have an I-20 Form in order to be a student in the United States.
 You do not need a visa to study in the United States.

-Upon your admission to UND and receipt of the Financial Responsibility Form, the UND Office of International Programs (OIP) will mail you an I-20 Form.
+Upon your admission to UND and receipt of the Financial Responsibility Form, the UND International Center will mail you an I-20 Form.

 You will be required to present the I-20 to the U.S. Border Patrol officer before crossing the border.
 The U.S. Border Patrol officer will stamp it and issue you an I-94 Arrival/Departure Card.

-When you arrive at UND, you must report to the Office of International Programs.
-OIP will photocopy your entry documents and activate your immigration record.
+When you arrive at UND, you must report to the International Center.
+They will photocopy your entry documents and activate your immigration record.
 If you fail to do this, you could have serious problems with U.S. Immigration.

 To remain in the United States as a student, U.S. Immigration regulations require you to:

 - Keep both the I-20 and the I-94 with you at all times.